Compared to Traditional Validation

 modality objective apply <system-requirements-objective-name> [your-region-of-interest].
 Here's a simple example:

 - Perform system setup

 modality session close <test-suite-session-name>

-- For example, if you want to run a test query for a particular scope across all of the test cases:
+- For example, if you want to check system requirements for a particular scope across all of the test cases:

 - Pipe the output to the file or tool of your choice, and then see interpreting your results above.